schollz/miti/README.md

 - [x] in midi, accept -2 to turn off all notes and shut down
 - [x] Add `-` suffix for adding sustain
 - [ ] Allow chaining patterns in different ways `chain: a a b b a a`
+- [ ] Easily identify instruments with partial matches (if contains)

 ## Won't do